Also known as: Loader

 Before taking any apprenticeship, check what you’ll be learning with your prospective employer and college, so you can be sure it will give you the skills you want.
-Go to where can I find an apprenticeship? to learn how to find apprenticeships in your region, or approach companies directly.
+Go to Find an apprenticeship to learn how to find apprenticeships in your region, or approach companies directly.

 Work for an equipment company:

 Contact an equipment rental company like Panavision, Provision or ARRI Rentals.
 Ask if you can become a kit room assistant for them.
 That way you will get to learn more about the kit and build up contacts.
 See our advice on approaching employers to learn how to do this.